Band and Instrumental Music

 The Hastings College Band is one of the largest and most visible student organizations on campus — and it’s open to all students with no audition required to become a member.
 The band is an integral part of the Hastings College campus and community as a whole, with it and instrumental ensembles providing excellence in music at athletic, campus and community events.
 Plus, scholarships are available for active participants!

 Members of the Hastings College Band are also members of the Marching Bronco Band.
-To see some of our bands in action, check out videos on our playlist.

 Interested in a band scholarship at Hastings College?

 Let us know by completing this form. »

 You may also contact Dr. Louie Eckhardt at email@example.com for more information.